 The law of copyright and trade marks is an elective LLB semester course.
-This course examines the monopolies that are conferred on these branches of intellectual property as well as the legal implications at a national and international level.
+This course examines the monopolies conferred on these branches of intellectual property and the legal implications at a national and international level.

-The purpose of the course is to familiarise students with the basic principles of copyright and trade mark law.
-The law of copyright and trade marks is a vast area of law and due to time constraints there are aspects that cannot be considered in this course.
-Allied rights and duties that arise within this field such as performer's protection, registration of copyright in cinematograph films and geographical indications will therefore not be dealt with.
+The course aims to familiarise students with the basic principles of copyright and trade mark law.
+The law of copyright and trade marks is a vast area of law, and due to time constraints, some aspects cannot be considered in this course.
+Allied rights and duties arising within this field such as performer's protection, copyright registration in cinematograph films and geographical indications, will not be dealt with.